 Acquired in 2018, 62 King Street East is a four-storey 12,000 sq ft building situated on Gore Park.
 It was in a dilapidated state and needed a complete renovation.
 The main floor was a bar and restaurant, and the upper floors were empty.
 64 King Street East is a four-storey 9,000 sq ft building adjacent to 62.
 It had been renovated into an office building with a striking atrium in the centre.
 Redevelopment began in early 2020 to merge these two buildings into one fully renovated, iconic modern office building.

 1662 was a 1,700 sq ft, run-down retail store with a one bedroom apartment and office above.
 The upper level was converted back to its original format of a beautiful two bedroom apartment and the store was also completely renovated.
 It is now leased to a fast-growing operator of combination coffee shops and wine bars run by a successful young entrepreneur - Tommy’s Wine Bar.
-It was bought in 2011.
+It was bought in 2011 and sold in 2022.

 3659-3663 Lake Shore Boulevard West